4321 W Flamingo Rd, Las Vegas, NV

 From a sky-high nightclub with a retractable roof to a poolside paradise, the Palms is a hotspot for the cool crowd -- and a playground for celebrities.
 The resort provides an array of well-appointed guestrooms with flat-screen TVs, minibars and safes as well as specialty suites with everything you'd ever need for a grand Vegas getaway.

 In addition, the Palms boasts its 40-story Fantasy Tower, which houses a series of fantasy suites.
 From the mammoth and lush Celebrity Suite to the ultra hip G-Suite and the bowling alley-inclusive Kingpin Suite, the Palms' Fantasy Suites turn a regular vacation into one fit for a Vegas high roller.
-Other options include the hip-hop-themed Crib Suite, the bachelorette party-friendly Barbie Suite and the sensual Erotic Suite.
+Other options include the hip-hop-themed Crib Suite, the bachelorette party-friendly Hot Pink Suite and the sensual Erotic Suite.
 Plus, there are one- and two-story Sky Villas near the top of the Fantasy Tower, showcasing opulence and one-of-a-kind amenities -- like a private cantilevered Jacuzzi pool overlooking the Strip.

 In conjunction with the luxe accommodations, it's no wonder the stars are attracted to the Palms.
 The resort features great nightlife options, beginning with Ghostbar.
 Its open-air deck offers amazing 180-degree views of the city from 55 stories high.
 A significant player in Las Vegas' music world, the Palms is also home to the Pearl concert venue as well as The Studio, where major artists flock to record their newest hits.
 The resort's sophisticated center bar Social offers guests more refined fun.

 Also tops at the Palms is the dining scene.
 Sky-high restaurants include chef Geno Bernardo's Nove Italiano, which serves Italian favorites and handmade pastas, as well as a spectacular view from the dining room.
 At chef Andre Rochat's Alizé, diners can enjoy similar floor-to-ceiling views along with a sophisticated French menu.

-Fast, casual dining choices at the resort include the 24 Seven Cafe, the Bistro Buffet, the little coffee shop Cafe on the Way and a sizeable food court known as The Eatery.
+Fast, casual dining choices at the resort include the Bistro Buffet, the little coffee shop Cafe on the Way and a sizeable food court known as The Eatery.